segross/UnrealImGui/README.md

 Supported engine version: 4.25*

 \* *Plugin has been tested and if necessary updated to compile and work with this engine version.
 As long as possible I will try to maintain backward compatibility of existing features and possibly but not necessarily when adding new features.
-Right now it should be at least backward compatible with the engine version 4.15.*
+When it comes to bare-bone ImGui version it should be at least backward compatible with the engine version 4.15.
+For NetImgui it needs to be determined.*

 About
 -----

-The main goal of this project is to provide a basic integration of Dear ImGui, avoiding custom extensions but with support for Unreal specific features, like Multi-PIE sessions.
+The main goal of this plugin is to provide a basic integration of the Dear ImGui which will be easy to use from the game code.

+My main focus used to be on debugging and for that this plugin should work out of the box.
+It is possible to use it for different purposes but depending on the use case it may require some adaptations.

+To support multi-PIE, each world gets its own ImGui context to which it can draw.
+All that is managed by the plugin in a way that should be invisible for the game code.
+I plan to extend it to allow own contexts and widgets but right now I don't have enough time to commit to that.

+As of recently, the plugin has the *net_imgui* branch with an integration of the [NetImgui](https://github.com/sammyfreg/netImgui) developed by Sammyfreg.
+This is still experimental, but it is possible to already download and use it.
+Many thanks for the library and for the initial integration.

 ### Key features